 17) City Skyline at Night

 Best seen coming back on the ferry from Manly.
-It reminds me of the Chicago skyline with lots of skyscrapers of varied height, lit up and sparkling with purpose across the still waters of the harbour.
+It reminds me of the Chicago skyline with lots of skyscrapers of varied heights, lit up and sparkling with purpose across the still waters of the harbor.

 Not as pretty close up, but classic, beautiful and strikingly iconic when seen from Mrs Macquarie’s Point or crossing the Harbour Bridge.
 It is one of the most famous landmarks in Australia, if not the world, and I have been lucky enough to attend two events there – the acoustics are as amazing as everyone says.